 We have had an office in Brussels since January 1993.
 It is a joint office which is shared with the Law Society of England & Wales and the Law Society of Northern Ireland.

 The Brussels Office also takes two trainee solicitors on secondment from firms in Scotland, England & Wales or Northern Ireland every September and March for six months.
+More information is available on the Brussels Office website.

 - to raise awareness of EU law and of opportunities in Europe amongst Scottish solicitors